- Contact Us

 When any provision of the general or public law or regulation requires a signature, certification, stamp, verification, affidavit or endorsement by a physician, it shall be deemed to include a signature, certification, stamp, verification, affidavit or endorsement by a certified, registered NP; provided, however, that nothing in this section shall be construed to expand the scope of practice of NPs.

 These signature recognition laws (1) promote transparency and accountability by allowing documentation to reflect the actual patient-provider relationship, (2) provide efficacy for patients as care delivery and form completion can be addressed in the same visit and (3) promote productive use of the health care workforce by eliminating the need for multiple health care providers to be involved in signing one patient’s care forms.

-Fourteen states and the District of Columbia have broad-based, “global” signature authority laws.
-The 14 states include: Colorado, Georgia, Hawaii, Idaho, Maine, Massachusetts, Montana, North Carolina, Nevada, Rhode Island, Vermont, Virginia, Washington, West Virginia and Wyoming.
-Other states recognize NPs’ ability to sign select forms.
+Fifteen states and the District of Columbia have broad-based, “global” signature authority laws.
+The 15 states include: Colorado, Georgia, Hawaii, Idaho, Maine, Massachusetts, Montana, North Carolina, Nevada, Rhode Island, Vermont, Virginia, Washington, West Virginia and Wyoming.
+Other states recognize NPs’ signatures on select forms.